DEPARTMENT OF STUDENT AFFAIRS

-Student with Special Needs- The University is committed to creating and maintaining an environment in which all students can learn and work to their fullest potential.
+Student with Special Needs - The University is committed to creating and maintaining an environment in which all students can learn and work to their fullest potential.
 The University will, therefore, ensure a supportive environment for students with impairments or medical conditions by providing reasonable accommodations to students who have the proper supporting documentation.
 The University will make every effort to promote the independence of students with impairments and to identify the tools they will require to accomplish their educational and career goals.
 Upon admission the student with special needs will be required to complete the Disability Support Form.
-Click here to view the Disability Support Form.

-Student Personal Accident and Insurance- This Insurance is designed to provide Personal Accident coverage for the University of the Commonwealth Caribbean students.
-The Plan covers students 24 hours per day, 7 days per week, 365 days per year, anywhere, Worldwide - even when schools are on vacation.
-To learn more about the insurance policy click here.
+Student Personal Accident and Insurance - This Insurance is designed to provide Personal Accident coverage for the University of the Commonwealth Caribbean students.
+The insurance policy covers students 24 hours per day, 7 days per week, 365 days per year, anywhere, Worldwide - even when schools are on vacation.

-Student Council- All Student Council Representatives are Ambassadors for the University, and should demonstrate appropriate behaviours at all times, both within and outside of the university in order to uphold the integrity of the University.
+Student Council - All Student Council Representatives are Ambassadors for the University, and should demonstrate appropriate behaviours at all times, both within and outside of the university in order to uphold the integrity of the University.
 Student Council Representatives are elected once per year, guided by the Student Council Election Procedure SOP.
 Training is provided each year for student all leaders.

 The UCC programme presents a healthy option; participation in sports not only enhances physical and mental growth but also has numerous positive effects later in life.